aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_filesystem.md

       --redis-tls                   enable redis TLS with public certificates, if using redis as cache backend --registry-token string       registry token
-      --rekor-url string            [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string               specify a report format for the output. (all,summary) (default "all") --reset                       remove all caches and database
+      --rekor-url string            [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string               specify a compliance report format for the output. (all,summary) (default "all") --reset                       remove all caches and database
       --sbom-sources strings        [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --scanners strings            comma-separated list of what security issues to detect (vuln,config,secret,license) (default [vuln,secret])